 I really think that every writer needs an editor.

-If you get a pro editor, and take their advice, your book will improve beyond anything you could imagine.
-I’ll go further and say you need 2 editors – a developmental one for the structure of the book, and a copy-editor for the line detail and cleanup.
-Pentecost went through 3 editors in the end and I have just engaged a fourth to help me improve my writing further.
+If you get a professional editor, and take their advice, your book will improve beyond anything you could imagine.
+I’ll go further and say you need two editors when you’re starting out – a developmental one for the structure of the book, and a copy-editor for the line detail and cleanup.

 As above, we want our books to stand alongside traditionally published books and have the same level of quality.
 Unless you are already a designer specializing in books, then I recommend you hire someone.
-Check out Joel at The Book Designer or Derek Murphy’s CreativIndie book covers here.
+Here’s a list of book cover designers.